Praveenskg/codescrolls/docs/react/index.md

 - Lists and Keys
 - Hooks (useState, useEffect, etc.)

-> ✅ Make sure you’re familiar with JavaScript fundamentals before diving into React!
+> Before you begin, make sure you're comfortable with JavaScript fundamentals like variables, functions, and ES6 syntax.

 ---